Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Results and discussion

 \subsection{Rescrossing factor}

-The profiles of the recrossing factor obtained with different PESs at $T = 200$, 300, and 500 K are demonstrated in Fig. \ref{Fig:TC}.
+The profiles of the recrossing factor obtained with the RPMD method using different PESs at $T = 200$, 300, and 500 K are demonstrated in Fig. \ref{Fig:TC} on the left.
 As in the case of PMF profiles, the recrossing factors obtained with the POTLIB and MTP$\_$POTLIB PESs are close to each other.
 The MTP$\_$MOLPRO recrossing factor at $T = 300$ K is slightly larger than the ones obtained with the PESs on the basis of POTLIB, however, the relative difference is not as large as for the free energy.
-Finally, all the three models give very close recrossing factors at $T = 200$ K and $T = 500$ K.
+The ``plateau'' time is equal to 300 fs for all the temperatures.
+Due to the strong quantum nature of hydrogen transfer in the title reaction it would be logical to extend the present calculations to lower temperatures such as 50 K and 100 K. However, during the calculations at $T = 100$ K, we encountered difficulties in calculating the ring polymer recrossing factor.
+In particular, the ``plateau'' time exceeded 100 ps, which made calculations of chemical reaction rate constants at low temperatures resource-intensive and these results are not presented in this work.

+The profiles of the recrossing factor obtained with calssical MD using the POTLIB and MTP$\_$MOLPRO PESs are shown in Fig. \ref{Fig:TC} on the right.
+Here we observe that the classical profiles calculated with POTLIB and MTP$\_$MOLPRO are close to each other at all the temperatures considered, the ``plateau'' time is similar for all the recrossing factors.